Ontario University Athletics: Current members

+Membership timeline

 Sports

 Member Universities of the OUA compete in a variety of sports at both the varsity and club levels.

 The OUA awards the Queen's Cup to its men's ice hockey champion, the Yates Cup to its men's football champion and the Wilson Cup to its men's basketball champion.
 Winners of OUA championships generally go on to compete in the national U Sports competition, against the champions of the other three conferences.

 Facilities

 Canadian athletic facilities are often listed by their "maximum capacity", which is often an estimate of their largest recorded crowd in the facility.
 These maximum capacities can and often do include standing room patrons and attendees seated on grass surrounding a playing field.
 Seated Capacity is the actual number of permanent seats, be they grandstands or permanently in use bleachers.
 This is why you will sometimes see larger capacities listed for these sites when searching for them on line.
 When capacity numbers have mismatched on source sites, unless the larger capacity could be confirmed as a seated capacity, the smaller capacity number has been listed here.